Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) if there is insufficient time to deal with the business at hand; or

-   2. to give the Members more time to consider an item of business.
+   b) to give the Members more time to consider an item of business.

 > **Example:** The Members may wish to have more time to examine the financial statements submitted by the Committee at an annual general meeting.